AntoFratta/DVARF/README.md

 | **SAM 3 + LP** | Linear Probe | 0.742 | 0.671 | 0.758 | 0.724 | 5862 | 0.520 | 0.597 | 0.065 | 0.394 |

 **Notes**:
-- **IoU medio**: Mean Intersection over Union for True Positives (IoU ≥ 0.5) on test set.
-Higher is better for localization quality.
+- **Mean IoU**: Per-class (or per-prompt) mean Intersection over Union computed on correctly matched predictions (True Positives with IoU ≥ 0.5) on the test set.
+Higher values indicate better localization quality.
 - **mIoU**: Arithmetic mean of the three class-specific IoU values.
 For zero-shot prompt-based models (Moondream 2, OMDET TURBO, YOLOe ZSOD), IoU values are reported per text prompt as in the original thesis.
 For SAM 3, IoU values are computed per detection class on the YOLO-style dataset.
 - **Speed**: Average inference time per image including I/O, model forward pass, and post-processing.
 Measured on test set (100 images for SAM 3).
 For Moondream 2, OMDET TURBO and YOLOe (ZSOD/base/specialized), speed values are approximate and derived from the thesis (≈1s, ≈2s, ≈20ms per frame).
 - **AP@0.5**: Average Precision at IoU threshold 0.5.
 Standard object detection metric.